By COGwriter

 Thus GTA would not stand by a statement attributed to him on this matter--so how can any believe this?

 In December 2006, I saw a post at an anti-Church of God website that stated that Dibar Apartian supposedly confirmed that he felt that Herbert W. Armstrong was guilty of incest.
 On January 3, 2007, I spoke with Dibar Apartian about this.
-He knew Herbert W. Armstrong for the past 30 plus years of Herbert W. Armstrong's life.
+He knew Herbert W. Armstrong for the last 30 plus years of Herbert W. Armstrong's life.
 Dibar Apartian clearly and flatly denied the claim someone made that Dibar Apartian said he felt that Herbert W. Armstrong was guilty of incest.

 Every single time I have gone to the alleged sources of information on this incest matter, none of these "sources" have ever stood by the statements that the anti-Herbert W. Armstrong critics have claimed were made.
 I would like to add that at that time Dibar Apartian was 88 1/2 years old and he specifically told me that it should be clear to everyone that he had nothing to gain by denying this.
 Dibar Apartian also told me that he has never once made a statement confirming any of Herbert W. Armstrong's alleged personal faults, and specifically that he never stated that he thought Herbert W. Armstrong was guilty of incest.
 Others have different opinions, but if HWA is guilty of this, no strong facts have emerged (another article related to this that someone else wrote would be Herbert W. Armstrong Did NOT Commit Incest!).